Butcher, Baker, Candlestick Maker: Plot

 The episode starts with an ordinary civilian named Tommy Peterson who continues with his routine and lives a normal life, while also hearing Stormfront news about her ideals against Supe terrorists.
-As time passes, Tommy becomes more influenced and radicalized of her ideals leading him to become more suspicious and paranoid towards a foreign grocery store clerk that he suspects of being a Supe terrorist.
-He eventually decides to take action towards him which lead him to killing him, which he immediately regrets.
+As time passes, Tommy becomes more influenced and radicalized of her ideals, leading him to become more suspicious and paranoid towards a foreign grocery store clerk that he suspects of being a Supe terrorist.
+He eventually decides to take action towards him, which leads him to kill the store clerk, which he immediately regrets.

-After their infiltration at the Sage Groove Center, (Note: As depicted in "We Gotta Go Now") the Boys alongside Lamplighter reunite with Victoria Neuman and Grace Mallory.
-Newman intends to make a hearing exposing Sage Groove Center Crimes and Lamplighter makes a good witness, but wants more information that could serve as evidence against Vought, with Mallory leaving to find the other witness alongside Mother's Milk.
-Frenchie and Kimiko also leave to guard Newman, while Hughie Campbell who is still recovering from his injuries stays to take care of Lamplighter.
+After their infiltration at the Sage Grove Center, (Note: As depicted in "We Gotta Go Now") the Boys alongside Lamplighter reunite with Victoria Neuman and Grace Mallory.
+Neuman intends to announce a hearing exposing the Sage Grove Center Crimes and Lamplighter makes a good witness, but wants more information that could serve as evidence against Vought, with Mallory leaving to find the other witness alongside Mother's Milk.
+Frenchie and Kimiko also leave to guard Neuman, while Hughie Campbell who is still recovering from his injuries stays to take care of Lamplighter.
 Billy Butcher is contacted by his mother, who informs him that his father has died.

-Meanwhile Annie January reunites with her mother Donna January at a café who admits that she never left the city and is desperate to reconcile with her though waiting for the right moment.
-Donna suggests the possibility of a weekend away and that she already had it cleared with Ashley, but Annie realizes that her mother was tricked to a trap.
-Before she can do anything, a smoke bomb is thrown out at a café knocking everyone out except Annie who is overpowered by Black Noir.
+Meanwhile Annie January reunites with her mother Donna January at a café who admits that she never left the city and is desperate to reconcile with her, though waiting for the right moment.
+Donna suggests the possibility of a weekend away and that she already had it cleared with Ashley, but Annie realizes that her mother was tricked into a trap.
+Before she can do anything, a smoke bomb is thrown into the café, knocking everyone out except Annie, who is overpowered by Black Noir.
 Annie is imprisoned and wakes up in a locked room without any light, thus making her powers useless and unable to escape.

-Butcher visits his mother Connie but she reveals that she lied and that his father Sam Butcher is actually alive yet.
-Sam is terminally ill with cancer and wants to talk with Butcher before he passes away, to which Butcher reluctantly agrees though only for five minutes.
-Butcher reprimands his father for all the abuse he inflicted on him and his younger brother Lenny, but Sam defends that this made Butcher the man he is and blames him for abandoning Lenny after he left to join the military, revealing that Lenny committed suicide afterwards unable to continue living with the abuse and feeling abandoned.
-Butcher loses his temper and almost chokes Sam, but the former relents and leaves while the latter express proud for being the tough man he has become.
+Butcher visits his mother Connie, but she reveals that she lied and that his father, Sam Butcher, is actually alive.
+Sam is terminally ill with cancer and wants to talk with Butcher before he passes away, to which Butcher reluctantly agrees, though only for two minutes.
+Butcher reprimands his father for all the abuse he inflicted on him and his younger brother Lenny, but Sam defends himself, saying that this made Butcher the man he is and blames him for abandoning Lenny after he left to join the military, revealing that Lenny committed suicide afterwards, unable to continue living with the abuse and feeling abandoned.
+Butcher loses his temper and almost chokes Sam, but the former relents and leaves while the latter expresses pride for being the tough man he has become.